 First, run this command:

-pandoc –print-default-data-file reference.odt > custom-reference.odt
+pandoc --print-default-data-file reference.odt > custom-reference.odt

-That command creates a LibreOffice Writer file called custom-reference.odt that contains the styles Pandoc uses.
+That command creates a LibreOffice Writer file called custom-reference.odt which contains the styles Pandoc uses.
 If you use Word, change the .odt in the command to .docx.
 Then, move the file to a folder somewhere in your /home directory.

 - Modify the styles, like headings, body text, and list